 IR is a crucial component to any organization, regardless of industry and size.
 Ransomware attacks can cost an organization upward of $4.4 million per incident.2

-What You Can Expect From an IR Vendor
+What You Can Expect From an Incident Response Vendor

 Some organizations cannot completely eradicate cyber threats on their own.
 IR can be overwhelming, which is why many organizations turn to managed detection and response (MDR) providers and MSSPs for the planning and execution of their IR plan.
 The clock is ticking once they identify a threat, and organizations need specialized cybersecurity experts to help them respond to a compromise.